kesavakonaparthi/LifeLineHub-HMS/README.md

 # LifeLineHub - A Centralized Healthcare Management Solution -- Hospital Management System

-**LifeLineHub** is a comprehensive Hospital Management System designed to automate and streamline the management of hospital operations.
+**LifeLineHub** is a demo project based on Hospital Management System and their Applications.

+**LifeLineHub** is designed to automate and streamline the management of hospital operations.
 This project integrates both front-end and back-end technologies to provide an efficient solution for managing hospital data, including patient information, staff details, appointmens and medical records.

 ## Features
 **Patient Management**: Register, update and view patient details.